We’ve all been waiting patiently for the Olympic Qualification process to resume, and I am happy to announce – we made it!

 On the other hand, since Jake/Taylor and Tri/Trevor already have 12 events, they need to get a better finish than one they’ve had in the past to add to their OR.
-Jake/Taylor’s and Tri/Trevor’s lowest finishes are both worth 320 points; Doha is a 4-Star tournament, so they’ll have to get 9th or better to add points.
+Jake/Taylor’s and Tri/Trevor’s lowest finishes are both worth 320 points, so they’ll have to get 9th or better to add points.

 One colossal factor is that Tri/Trevor won’t be playing in Doha.